 The accounting gimmick had been used by Lehman, to at least some extent, since 2001.
 This indicates that Lehman was de facto underperforming long before the global financial crisis.

 Many commentators have claimed that Lehman's accounting was good prior to 2001.
-The claim is misleading, based upon my experience.
+The claim is inaccurate, based upon my experience.

 As noted above, some of the trades that I did required buying billions worth of bonds.
 Originally, I had not planned to do those trades, but instead some other trades which were similar.
 The trades that I had originally planned to do required buying fewer bonds; they also, however, relied upon a trading method known as “synthetic long”.
 (The method is in some way also a gimmick, but with options it is natural.)